Equipment List

 • Toiletries: toilet paper, a tiny tube of toothpaste, a toothbrush and earplugs (optional)

-CLIMBING / TECHNICAL
+CLIMBING / TECHNICAL:

 • Boots: Talk to your guide about the best options for your trip.
 Must be crampon-compatible